Eddy Grant

-Edmond Montague Grant (born 5 March 1948) is a Guyanese-British singer, songwriter and multi-instrumentalist, known for his genre-blending sound; his music has blended elements of pop, British rock, soul, funk, reggae, electronic music, African polyrhythms, and Latin music genres such as samba, among many others.
-In addition to this, he also helped to pioneer the genre of "Ringbang".
-He was a founding member of the Equals, one of the United Kingdom's first racially-mixed pop groups who are best remembered for their million-selling UK chart-topper, the Grant-penned "Baby, Come Back".
+Edmond Montague Grant (born 5 March 1948) is a Guyanese-British singer, songwriter, record producer, and multi-instrumentalist known for his genre-blending sound and socially conscious lyrics.
+In addition to this, he also created the genre of "ringbang".
+He was a founding member of the Equals, one of the United Kingdom's first racially mixed pop groups who are best remembered for their million-selling UK chart-topper, the Grant-penned "Baby, Come Back".

 His subsequent solo career included the 1982 song "I Don't Wanna Dance", plus the platinum 1983 single "Electric Avenue", which is his biggest international hit.
 He earned a Grammy Award nomination for the song.
-He is also well known for the anti-apartheid 1988 song, "Gimme Hope Jo'anna".
+He is also well known for the 1988 anti-apartheid song "Gimme Hope Jo'anna".

 Early life

 Grant was born in Plaisance, British Guiana (now Guyana), later moving to Linden.
 His father, Patrick, was a trumpeter who played in Nello and the Luckies.
 While he was at school, his parents lived and worked in the United Kingdom, sending back money for his education.
 In 1960, he emigrated to join his parents in London.
 He lived in Kentish Town and went to school at the Acland Burghley Secondary Modern at Tufnell Park, where he learned to read and write music.
 He became a big fan of Chuck Berry, and after seeing him play at the Finsbury Park Astoria decided on a career in music.